madi11235/BubbleTask/README.md

 # BubbleTask

-BubbleTask application repository
+Bubble Task helps you to organize your ToDos.

-BubbleTask is a Java application to manage your daily ToDos.
+Basically, it is a todo-list, which helps you to prioritize your tasks.